ucl-casa-ce/claat-snippets-vscode/README.md

 # Reporting Issues

-Issues should be reported in the [project issue tracker](https://github.com/ucl-casa-ce/claat-snippets/issues).
+Issues should be reported in the [project issue tracker](https://github.com/ucl-casa-ce/claat-snippets-vscode/issues).

+# Author

+Steven Gray - 08-04-2020